RodneyBethea/osticket.prereqs/README.md

 - Intsall Both VC file and MySQL
 - Register PHP in IIS and reload to install osTicket v1.15.8
 - Enable all required extensions to continue installation of osTicket
-- nstall HeidiSQL to link MySQL database to osTicket
+- Install HeidiSQL to link MySQL database to osTicket

 <h2>Installation Steps</h2>